Ja1941/hilberts-axioms/index.md

   Suppose points of a line are divided into two nonempty parts $S$ and $T$ such that no points in $S$ lie between points in $T$ and no points in $T$ lie between points in $S$.
 Then there exists a unique point such that for all $A\in S$, $B\in T$, either $A=P$ or $B=P$ or $P$ is between $A$ and $B$.
 You may spot its similarity to dedekind cut.
 Indeed, this axiom "completes" the system such that it is isomorphic to the real plane!
   </p>
 <p>
 5) We can define segment and angle arithmetic by taking quotient to segment and angle congruence and then define addition and multiplication on the equivalence classes.
-Similarity as well as many complicated geometry problems in high school competition is then formalizable.
+Similarity as well as many complicated geometry problems in high school competition are then formalizable.

   </p>